-Our results differ from those reported by Gibson, Safieddine and Titman (2000).
+Our results differ from those reported by Gibson et al. (2000) (hereafter GST).
 There are two reasons for this difference.
 We measure gains and losses much more accurately, and we examine tax-loss using monthly rather than quarterly holdings data.
 GST assume that stocks that were in the lowest quarter of all stocks based on the prior year's rate of return are the ones with capital losses and hence the candidates to sell to take a tax loss.
 We define loss from actual purchase prices of securities rather than assuming all securities were purchased as of a specific calendar date as GST do.
 They show that funds in aggregate sell more of these stocks in the second and third quarter of the year than in the fourth quarter.
-This is somewhat surprising if tax-loss selling is the motivation for sale, since the key tax month, October, is in the fourth quarter.
+This is somewhat surprising if taxloss selling is the motivation for sale, since the key tax month, October, is in the fourth quarter.
 They hypothesize that the drop in the fourth quarter sales of stocks with no losses is due to funds repurchasing in the months of November and December stock they had previously sold.
-When we compute the loss realized each quarter from the sale of securities that had accumulated losses using our definition, we find slightly greater dollar losses realized in the third and fourth quarter.
+When